PatrickHeaney/ai_tutor_test1/get_started_here.md

 ✅ Update the high level descripiton of your idea in the `idea.md` file.

 ### 2. PLANNING.md
-[] `Read my @idea.md then read and modify the @PLANNING.md document to align with my ### Iteration 1: The Core Conversation Loop of @idea.md.
+✅ `Read my @idea.md then read and modify the @PLANNING.md document to align with my ### Iteration 1: The Core Conversation Loop of @idea.md.
 Explain your modifications.`

 ## 3. TASK.md
-[] `Read my @idea.md and @PLANNING.md then read and modify @TASK.md document to align with them.
-Explain your modifications`
+✅ `Read my @idea.md and @PLANNING.md then read and modify @TASK.md document to align with my ### Iteration 1: The Core Conversation Loop of @idea.md and with @PLANNING.md.
+Explain your modifications.`

 ## 4. README.md
 [] `Read my @idea.md, @PLANNING.md, and @TASK.md files, then read and modify the @README.md document to align with them.
 Explain your modifications.`